PopovEvgeniy/desexonix/readme.txt

 0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
+3: Can't get the file size!
-3: Can't read data!
+4: Can't read data!
-4: Can't write data!
+5: Can't write data!
-5: The target file length is invalid.
+6: The target file length is invalid.
-6: Can't allocate memory.
+7: Can't allocate memory.

 The third-party code.